veritas9872/Knowledge-Distillation-Task/README.md

 Data augmentation method, optimizer type, learning rate scheduling, etc. cannot be altered via the command line with the current implementation.

-Reproducibility is also fixed on a single seed.
-This will reduce training speeds somewhat.
+Reproducibility is fixed on a single seed.

+Reproducibility settings also reduce speeds.

 Moreover, this project assumes the use of a single GPU device for all models.